AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 1 of 6).md

 Prompt engineering involves crafting a structurally optimized text prompt to guide and influence the model’s output.
 It aims to achieve the desired contextual and formatted response that aligns with the user’s model output expectations while minimizing the inherent biases of the underlying language model.

 Depending on the objective, prompt engineering can serve as an alternative approach to more complex techniques like **Retrieval Augmented Generation (RAG)**  or  **Fine-Tuning**  by  providing the model with an example of the desired model output.
 This is where concepts like **one-shot** and  **few-shot learning** become relevant.
-We will learn more about these concepts in Part 3.
+We will learn more about these concepts in [Part 3][A-Hands-on-Exploration-of-the-Azure-OpenAI-APIs-part-3].

 <br/><br/>